 The Digital PiranesiMain MenuAboutThe Digital Piranesi is a developing digital humanities project that aims to provide an enhanced digital edition of the works of Italian illustrator Giovanni Battista Piranesi (1720-1778).Works and VolumesGenres and SubjectsBibliographyGlossary and Abbreviations

 The movement, fluidity, and force of the water, rendered by Piranesi with the utmost precision and dynamism, perhaps relates to how fountains served as a “metaphor [for] the preoccupation with urban boundaries” (San Juan, 129).
-Here, two figures in the center foreground wash their baskets for selling or carrying produce, demonstrating fountains’ civic function: they supplied water to the neighborhood and were essential to the running of the weekly food market.
-In this capacity, they occupy the realm of public space.
-As powerful symbols of authority, they were also used for courtly and religious festivals.
+Here, the two figures in the center foreground who wash their fruit baskets demonstrate fountains’ civic function: they supplied water to neighborhoods and were essential to the running of the weekly food market.
+As powerful symbols of authority, fountains were also used for courtly and religious festivals.
 Piranesi’s up-close depiction of the Fontana del Moro highlights the ways fountains anchored public space.
 Indeed, Piranesi renders the fountains with greater precision and detail than in the previous view, detailing, for example, the Egyptian hieroglyphs on the obelisk of Bernini’s Fontana dei Quattro Fiumi.
 The fountain shown here takes up the foreground and the majority of the composition, whereas it is barely visible in the preceding view.
-Depicted with an almost life-like quality, the streams of water gush from fantastical sea creatures, nymphs, and lions.
-Through the inventive combination of sculpture, engineering, and hydraulics, the fountain provides theatrical spectacle, aesthetic pleasure, aural delight, as well as utilitarian services for the benefit of the public.
-In this sense, fountains embody both form and function.
-They represent marvels of modern design and as well as innovations in hydraulics and engineering that reclaim the piazza for public use.
+Piranesi’s depiction of gushing water and bustling street life shows fountains to be marvels of modern design as well as innovations in hydraulics and engineering that reclaim the piazza for public use.
+(ZL)